 Leafy greens are unfortunately for many kids, the ultimate enemy.
 Parents struggle to get their little ones to eat them.
 Expecting the kids to eat their greens after watching Popeye chomp down a can of spinach is a bit much, so here are some clever ways to serve leafy greens to your family!

-#1 Add greens like baby spinach to smoothies (tip: freeze washed, dried leaves for 20-30 mins to make them blend smoothly).
+#1 SMOOTHIE: Add greens like baby spinach to smoothies (tip: freeze washed, dried leaves for 20-30 mins to make them blend smoothly).
 We have many names for green smoothies in our home – Dino smoothie, The incredible hulk, Monster slush and even Shrek’s swamp!

-#4 We’ve added leafy greens to two of our best-selling products… our Baked Chicken Meatballs and Spinach Pesto Mini Pizza, both of which contain fresh spinach!
+#4 HIDE IT: We’ve added leafy greens to two of our best-selling products… our Baked Chicken Meatballs and Spinach Pesto Mini Pizza, both of which contain fresh spinach!
 They are easy delicious ways to get kiddos to eat their greens without any of the fuss!

 6. NUTS & SEEDS